mirunaish/gochat/README.md

 ### Client

+1. Edit `client\consts.js` with your server host and port
-1. Install the Live Server extension for VSCode
+2. Install the Live Server extension for VSCode
-2. Start the server
+3. Start the server
-3. Open a browser (not Firefox, but Firefox Nightly is ok) and navigate to 127.0.0.1:5500/client
+4. Open a browser (not Firefox, but Firefox Nightly is ok) and navigate to 127.0.0.1:5500/client

 ## Who Did What?